Debajyoti-3/R-B-G/README.md

 # R-B-G 🎨

-**R-B-G** is a fun and interactive React application that dynamically changes the background color of the page.
+**R-B-G**(Random Background) is a fun and interactive React application that dynamically changes the background color of the page.
 With a click of a button, you can apply a random color or choose from predefined color options.
 It's a simple yet visually appealing project to brighten up your day!

 ---